Mathématique: The Set of All You Don't Know

 “What are your hesitations?”

 “Well, Dr. Rush, for one,” Volker says.
-“I don’t know that he really has the ability to make an informed choice about what we’d be offering.”
+“I don’t know he really has the ability to make an informed choice about what we’d be offering.”

-“Hmm,” Imaginary Rush says, looking amused.
+“Hmm.”
+Imaginary Rush looks amused.
 “Debatable.”

 “Do we have the ability to restore his memories?”